Mussone History, Family Crest & Coats of Arms

 Early Notables of the Mussone family (pre 1700)

 More information is included under the topic Early Mussone Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Mussone family to the New World and Oceana
+Migration of the Mussone family

-.
+For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
+Thousands migrated, aboard cramped disease-ridden ships.
+They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Mussone or a variant listed above were: James Musson, who arrived in Virginia in 1658 from England; William Musson, who arrived in New York in 1796; Hen Muston, who arrived in Virginia in 1669.